raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 The 704 had a 36-bit word, meaning that it was very fast to store and retrieve 36-bit values.
 The CPU's instruction set featured two important macros: `CAR` would fetch 15 bits representing the Contents of the Address part of the Register, while `CDR` would fetch the Contents of the Decrement part of the register.
 In broad terms, this means that a single 36-bit word could store two separate 15-bit values and it was very fast to save and retrieve pairs of values.
 If you had two 15-bit values and wished to write them to the register, the `CONS` macro would take the values and write them to a 36-bit word.

 Thus, `CONS` put two values together, `CAR` extracted one, and `CDR` extracted the other.
 Lisp's basic data type is often said to be the list, but in actuality it was the "cons cell," the term used to describe two 15-bit values stored in one word.
-The 15-bit values were used as pointers that could refer to a location in memory, so in effect, a Cons Cell was a little data structure with two pointers to other Cons Cells.
+The 15-bit values were used as pointers that could refer to a location in memory, so in effect, a cons cell was a little data structure with two pointers to other cons cells.

-Lists were represented as linked lists of Cons Cells, with each cell's head pointing to an element and the tail pointing to another Cons Cell.
+Lists were represented as linked lists of cons cells, with each cell's head pointing to an element and the tail pointing to another cons cell.

 Here's the scheme in JavaScript, using two-element arrays to represent cons cells: